Pirate FlagPirates and PrivateersPirate Flag

 The gallery’s patron and the museum’s director provide forewords to the book and the editor pens both the introduction and one of the essays.
 Notes, a bibliography, and an index conclude the book.
 In between and woven throughout the chapters are boxed highlights of people whose impact on English maritime history should be known, but may not be.
 Some names are well known, such as Tisquantum (Squanto), William Shakespeare, John Cabot, Samuel Pepys, Pocahontas, and Gráinnie O’Malley.
 Readers may not be familiar with others – Diego, Lord Effingham, Jahangir, or Richard Deane – while a few aren’t usually associated with British seafaring, such as Amerigo Vespucci, Vasco da Gama, and Michiel de Ruyter.

-The book tackles a number of sensitive subjects – such as the slave trade and the spread of disease among indigenous peoples – in part because violence and exploitation went hand in hand with the events.
-Rather than omit them from the historical narrative, the contributors choose to incorporate them to help readers understand why people of the past acted as they did.
-What the book does not do is judge; instead, readers are provided with a well-rounded explanation from which they can decide for themselves who and what were good or bad, right or wrong.
+The book tackles a number of sensitive subjects – such as the slave trade and the spread of disease among indigenous peoples – in part because violence and exploitation go hand in hand with the events.
+Rather than omit them from the historical narrative, the contributors choose to incorporate them to help readers understand why people of the past act as they do.
+What the book does not do is judge; instead, readers are provided with a well-rounded explanation from which they can decide for themselves who and what are good or bad, right or wrong.

-Chapter 11 will be of particular interest to readers of Pirates & Privateers.
-During the Tudor and Stuart periods many people were called “pirates” and pillaging ships was even encouraged at times by people in authority.
-Piracy played a key role in early English history and didn’t cease to be a problem until the third decade of the seventeenth century.
-Among the topics explored here are women’s roles in domestic piracy, merchant reprisals, privateering, the Barbary corsairs (both attacks on places like Baltimore, Ireland and Englishmen who became renegadoes, such as John Ward), and the buccaneers (Henry Morgan, William Dampier, and Henry Avery).
+Chapter 11 will be of particular interest to readers of Pirates and Privateers.
+During the Tudor and Stuart periods, many people are called “pirates” and pillaging ships is even encouraged at times by people in authority.
+Piracy plays a key role in early English history and doesn’t cease to be a problem until the third decade of the 17th century.
+Among the topics explored here are women’s roles in domestic piracy, merchant reprisals, privateering, the Barbary corsairs (both attacks on places like Baltimore, Ireland and Englishmen who become renegadoes, such as John Ward), and the buccaneers (Henry Morgan, William Dampier, and Henry Avery).
 To my surprise, one man not mentioned in connection with the renegadoes is Sir Henry Mainwaring.

 Tudor & Stuart Seafarers is a highly readable and entertaining book, and it’s impossible to come away from it without learning something new.